TAO-Dataset/tao/docs/challenge.md

   on the TAO test set.

-- **Training data**: We do not impose any restrictions on the training data used for submissions, except that the TAO test videos may not be used for training.
+- **Training data**: We do not impose any restrictions on the training data used for submissions, except that the TAO test videos may not be used for training in any way.
+  This explicitly precludes, for example, unsupervised training on the TAO test set.
+  However, the TAO validation videos may be used for training in a supervised or unsupervised manner.
-  In particular, we encourage training on the LVIS v0.5 dataset, which provides ample detection training data for categories evaluated in TAO.
+  We encourage training on the LVIS v0.5 dataset, which provides ample detection training data for categories evaluated in TAO.

     - **WARNING**: The TAO test set contains sequences from existing datasets, which